thu-ml/tianshou/tianshou/core/mcts/README.md

 ### Rollout

 At the new state node, choose one action as a leaf node.
 Then use a quick policy to play the game to some terminal state and return the collected reward along the trajectory to the leaf node.
-Use this collected reward to initialize the Q value of this action node.

-> TODO: if external estimated values are used here, is it proper to estimate Q or V?

 Then turn to backpropagation to send this value backup.